This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 This seems pretty obvious, but staying hydrated is critical when working out in the heat.
 You will sweat out the water you drink, so it’s even easier to become dehydrated.

-Research shows that going into a workout hydrated is very important.
+Research has shown that going into a workout hydrated is very important.
 Not only should you drink plenty of water before, during and after your workout, but eating foods that help restore electrolyte balance is also helpful.

 Before and after exercise in the heat, eat or drink naturally hydrating foods that provide electrolytes, such as coconut water, watermelon, cucumber, celery, citrus fruits and carrots.

-After workouts, be sure to replace water and sodium loss by drinking two to three extra cups of water and eating sodium foods, such as pickles, sauerkraut and adding a pinch of sea salt to meals.
+After workouts, be sure to replace water and sodium loss by drinking two to three extra cups of water and eating sodium foods, such as pickles and sauerkraut, and adding a pinch of sea salt to meals.

 2. Plan wisely